Chapter 2:

 Why am I still here?

 “That’s imported stuff, right?” the tallest asked, leaning in, half-smile, half-sneer.
-Eyeing the food.
 “Real exotic.
 Bet you got cash to burn.
-Hey, come on, spread the wealth—spot us lunch, or we’ll starve till dinner time.
-Be a shame if you made us pissy today, right, Kazuo?”
+Hey, come on, spread the wealth.
+Spot us lunch, or we’ll starve till dinner time.
+It would really suck if you made us pissy today, right, Kazuo?”

 “Oh yeah?
 Like what?”